Bear (YC F25)

 How Much Metric is Too Much Metric?

-When we started reviewing session recordings with real clients, the problem became obvious.
+When we started reviewing session recordings with real customers, the problem became obvious.
 New users would land on the dashboard and stall.
-They didn't know where to look.
-The sources analysis, which showed which websites AI was citing when recommending brands felt like a spreadsheet without context.
-Users had no mental model for what an "AI citation" even meant, so seeing a list of URLs with citation counts read as noise.
+They didn't know where to look or what to do.

-Dashboard & Analytics (Before)
+Dashboard (Before)

 The core issue was that we were designing around what we thought users would care about, not what they actually needed to know first.
+After working through session recordings and direct client feedback, I redesigned around a single guiding question:

-After working through session recordings and direct client feedback, I redesigned around a single guiding question: what does someone need to understand in the first 60 seconds?
 For a new user, that meant one thing: Is AI mentioning my brand, and is that improving over time?
+Everything else was secondary.

 Dashboard (After)

-The redesign pulled the most actionable signal to the surface: visibility score, mention trend, top prompts driving AI traffic.
 The sources analysis was reframed around intent and source type.
 Instead of a raw data table, it became a prioritized list of the sources AI trusted most, with outreach built directly into the view.

-Feature 2: Website Redesign & Launch
+Website Redesign & Launch

 Redesigning the Front Door